seicq/hacman/README.md

-# hacman
+# pkgmgr-gui
-Whiptail menu type Pacman and AUR helper for newbies using HARBS.
+Whiptail menu type Pacman with AUR helper AND APT for newbies using HARBS.